 Deliver: Release from quarantine

-Released messages are no longer marked as spam, but they will continue to be processed by Trend Micro Email Security.
+Released messages will no longer trigger the exact policy rule that caused the messages to be quarantined, but they will continue to be processed by Trend Micro Email Security.
 The following conditions apply to delivery:

 If a message triggers a content-based policy rule with an Intercept action of Quarantine, it will once again appear in the quarantined message list.